Smart grid: Security

 While modernization of electrical grids into smart grids allows for optimization of everyday processes, a smart grid, being online, can be vulnerable to cyberattacks.
 Transformers which increase the voltage of electricity created at power plants for long-distance travel, transmission lines themselves, and distribution lines which deliver the electricity to its consumers are particularly susceptible.
 These systems rely on sensors which gather information from the field and then deliver it to control centers, where algorithms automate analysis and decision-making processes.
 These decisions are sent back to the field, where existing equipment execute them.
 Hackers have the potential to disrupt these automated control systems, severing the channels which allow generated electricity to be utilized.
 This is called a denial of service or DoS attack.
 They can also launch integrity attacks which corrupt information being transmitted along the system as well as desynchronization attacks which affect when such information is delivered to the appropriate location.
-Additionally, intruders can again access via renewable energy generation systems and smart meters connected to the grid, taking advantage of more specialized weaknesses or ones whose security has not been prioritized.
+Additionally, intruders can gain access via renewable energy generation systems and smart meters connected to the grid, taking advantage of more specialized weaknesses or ones whose security has not been prioritized.
 Because a smart grid has a large number of access points, like smart meters, defending all of its weak points can prove difficult.

 There is also concern on the security of the infrastructure, primarily that involving communications technology.
 Concerns chiefly center around the communications technology at the heart of the smart grid.
 Designed to allow real-time contact between utilities and meters in customers' homes and businesses, there is a risk that these capabilities could be exploited for criminal or even terrorist actions.
 One of the key capabilities of this connectivity is the ability to remotely switch off power supplies, enabling utilities to quickly and easily cease or modify supplies to customers who default on payment.
 This is undoubtedly a massive boon for energy providers, but also raises some significant security issues.
 Cybercriminals have infiltrated the U.S. electric grid before on numerous occasions.
 Aside from computer infiltration, there are also concerns that computer malware like Stuxnet, which targeted SCADA systems which are widely used in industry, could be used to attack a smart grid network.

 Electricity theft is a concern in the U.S. where the smart meters being deployed use RF technology to communicate with the electricity transmission network.
 People with knowledge of electronics can devise interference devices to cause the smart meter to report lower than actual usage.
 Similarly, the same technology can be employed to make it appear that the energy the consumer is using is being used by another customer, increasing their bill.